KSHobbyProjs/planet_simulator/README.md

 Version: Alpha 1.0 <br>
 Date: 8/16/2022
+Updated Date: 2/19/2025

 ___
 ## DESCRIPTION
 This game is a mock universe sandbox.

 It uses Newtonian gravity to simulate the behavior of the planets.
 There are three modes.
-In Mode 1, a simulation is run with initial planet information that you provide.
-This data is output in plots and data files.
+In Mode 1, a simulation of the N-body graviation is run with initial planet information that you provide.
+Data on the positions and velocities of the planets over time is output in the form of plots and data files.
 Mode 2 is an interactive game.
-Here, one can create new planets and can .
+Here, one can create new planets and watch them interact.
 Mode 3 is a combination of Mode 1 and Mode 2.
-It outputs data based on what you did during the live simulation.
+In Mode 3, the program outputs position and velocity data based on what you did during the live simulation.
 ___
 ## HOW TO DOWNLOAD:
 Download with git via "git clone https://github.com/KSHobbyProjs/planet_simulator.git"